Cronin/Portfolio/index.md

 For this project, I analyze data on GDP and life expectancy from the World Health Organization and the World Bank to try and identify the relationship between the GDP and life expectancy of six countries.

-Analyze, prepare, and plot data in order to answer questions in a meaningful way.
+Analyze, prepare, and plot data to answer questions in a meaningful way.

 <img width = 500 src="https://elearning.com.ui.edu.ng/pluginfile.php/18494/course/overviewfiles/-%20Image%20credit%20-gettyimagesistockphoto%20Lifecycle%20nutrition.jpg" alt="Summary of Principles of Human Nutrition I"/>